Planning to hire employees in Vietnam? Here’s a quick guide

 Employee benefits

-Any employees you hire in Vietnam are entitled to the following statutory benefits:
+Any employees you engage in Vietnam are entitled to the following statutory benefits:

 • Vacation days/paid time off: After 12 months with the company, employees are entitled to 12 working days of paid vacation.
 This increases by 1 day for every 5 years of service.